‘I’d get less hassle for murder’: Man accused of felling Sycamore Gap tree speaks out

 Describing himself as “the most boring person in the world” he said he didn’t know about the tree being cut down until his brother told him what had happened the night after.

+The tree, believed to have been one of the most photographed in the country, was a popular hotspot for tourists and walkers.
-The tree was thought to have been planted by Newcastle philanthropist and lawyer John Clayton in the second half of the 19th century.

-It gained international recognition after featuring in the Kevin Costner film Robin Hood:Prince of Thieves.
+Thought to have been planted by Newcastle philanthropist and lawyer John Clayton in the second half of the 19th century, it gained international recognition after featuring in the Kevin Costner film Robin Hood: Prince of Thieves.

+It has been excavated on two occasions – between 1908 and 1911 and again between 1982 and 1987, when Roman remains linked to Hadrian’s Wall were found.

 There has been an outpouring of emotion since the landmark was felled, with many suggestions on what could be done with the felled section, including making benches from the wood, a sculpture or souvenirs to sell.